Rodrigo Duterte: 2025 elections

 On October 5, 2024, Duterte announced that he will run for mayor of Davao City, with his son, incumbent Mayor Sebastian Duterte, as his running mate for vice mayor in 2025.
 He also rejected calls for him to run for senator, citing his old age.
 Duterte officially filed his candidacy on October 7; however, on November 7, he welcomed the candidacy of his former cabinet secretary, former Civil Service Commission chairperson Karlo Nograles as Davao City mayor, adding he is retired and wishes to give the position to the next generation.

 In May 2025, Duterte was elected as mayor despite his detention at The Hague by the ICC.
-However, as of the scheduled start of his term on June 30, 2025, he is yet to take his oath due to his imprisonment.
-As a result, his son Sebastian, who was elected vice mayor, serves as the acting mayor.
+However, he was unable to take his oath on the start of his term on June 30, 2025, due to his imprisonment.
+As a result, his son Sebastian, who was elected vice mayor, became acting mayor.
+On January 23, 2026, Sebastian was sworn in as mayor of Davao City, following his father's failure to take the oath of office within the six-month prescribed period due to his detention.

-House and Senate probe into the War on Drugs
+House and Senate probe into the war on drugs

 Duterte takes "full, legal responsibility" for the actions of the police who he said merely followed his orders, during the Senate Blue Ribbon Committee hearing on October 28, 2024.